tregubovav-dev/TaurusTLS/README.md

 No special configuration is required and the program generates it’s own INI files for storing FTP server information and default settings.
 You may need to configure the program if you have a firewall/proxy setup or are behind a NAT and wish to use PORT transfers.
 ### TaurusTLS\demos\TaurusFTPConsole\taurusftp.dpr and taurusftp.lpr
-This is a fully functional console FTP client that can be built with both Delphi and Lazaurus.
+This is a fully functional cross-platform console FTP client that can be built with both Delphi and Lazaurus.
 It has been tested with the following servers:
 - CompleteFTP - https://enterprisedt.com/products/completeftp/
 - FileZilla Server - https://filezilla-project.org/
 - ProFTPD - http://www.proftpd.org/